blacknon/lssh/provider/connector/README.md

 The exact shape of `plan` is intentionally left open for now.
 The main design goal is to keep operation preparation explicit and structured rather than collapsing everything into opaque shell strings.

+Recommended `plan.kind` values for the first design pass:

+- `provider-managed`
+  - the provider itself owns execution lifecycle
+- `command`
+  - the provider returns a structured local command invocation plan
+- `builtin-ssh`
+  - the provider indicates that normal SSH transport may be used after connector resolution

+For the first implementation wave, `connector.describe` should come before `connector.prepare`.

 ## Why Capability Separation Matters

 Different `lssh` family commands need different things: